Shannon Erne,Waterway, Blueway, Belturbet, Marina, Co Cavan

 History

 During the 1920s and 1930s, long‑range aircraft were still a novelty, and seaplanes provided the only practical way to cross the Atlantic.
 After Alcock and Brown’s historic non‑stop flight, Charles Lindbergh surveyed potential West‑European ports and identified Foynes as an ideal water runway.
 Work on a terminal began in 1935 and the first commercial flights left on 5 July 1937.
-Four major airlines – Pan‑American, Imperial Airways, American Export, and Air France Transatlantique – operated Boeing‑314, Sikorsky VS‑44, and Latécoère 521 flying boats from the town, making it one of Europe’s busiest civilian airports during World II.
+Four major airlines – Pan‑American, Imperial Airways, American Export, and Air France Transatlantique – operated Boeing‑314, Sikorsky VS‑44, and Latécoère 521 flying boats from the town, making it one of Europe’s busiest civilian airports during World War II.

 What to See & Do